Jingjingwangxiang/RT_BG_MRMT_DSA/README.md

 Library: Intel Math Kernel Library (Intel® MKL).

-To solve the system equation (14), we call routine dgbtrf() to compute the LU factorization of the left hand side matrix of system equation (14), then we call routine dgbtrs() to solve the linear system with the LU-factored square coefficient matrix returned by routine dgbtrf().
+To solve the system equation (14), we call routine dgbtrf() to compute the LU factorization of the left-hand side matrix of system equation (14), then we call routine dgbtrs() to solve the linear system with the LU-factored square coefficient matrix returned by routine dgbtrf().

-Details on how to access the open-source code: the source code can be freely download from GitHub on the public repository https://github.com/Jingjingwangxiang/RT_MRMT_DSA_BG.git
+Details on how to access the open-source code: the source code can be freely downloaded from GitHub on the public repository https://github.com/Jingjingwangxiang/RT_MRMT_DSA_BG.git